trangel/machine_learning/README.md

 Python implementation of data science algorithms applied to real databases.

-This is part of my own efforts to learn data sciences by applying it to real problems.
+This contains some examples of the usage of deep learning tools to analyze databases.
 I hope this can be useful for the general public.

 See details in the <a href="https://github.com/trangel/Data-Science/wiki">Wiki</a>